KaiMagnusMueller/kaimagnus.de/_posts/2021-05-20-destinations-website.md

 ## Development

 Development of our new website was led by me, with additional work done by Johanna Wellnitz.
-The site is based on the template engine Jekyll with plain JavaScript for handling the message pop up and it's states.
-Personal premiere was using PHP for our message delivery backend.
-Having no prior experience developing an actually interactive website the idea to let visitors send messages to us was challenging, daunting even, as I had no immediate solution in mind.
+The site is based on the template engine Jekyll with JavaScript for handling the message pop up and it's states.
+A first for me was using PHP for our message delivery backend.
+Having no prior experience developing an actually interactive website the idea to let visitors send messages to us was challenging (a bit daunting even) as I had no immediate solution in mind.

-I researched various options and settled for a self-made approach in the end.
-There are a number of reasons for my decision, but discussing them would be out of scope for this post.
+I researched various options and settled for using PHP's built-in mailing module.
+It would be interesting to talk more about the pros and cons of other options, but discussing them would be out of scope for this post.

 It was a quite smooth experience developing the website, building new parts and having my progress deployed live on GitHub pages was nice to see.
 It was very fun to see my team members checking in some changes, and then discussing them in the evening together with pull requests.
 While leading the development of this page came naturally because I was also the main contributor, I started to assign my teammates some tasks to help me out like testing, writing texts, designing favicons and so on.